Wuszt/PacSnake/README.md

 This project started as an experiment: *can [Forge](https://github.com/Wuszt/Forge) be used to make even a simplest game?*

----

 ## About
-The level was built using a separate editor app.
-The game then loads that level at runtime.
+The level was created in a separate editor app and is loaded by the game at runtime.
-The game project itself is standalone, but depends on the Forge engine.
+The game project is standalone but depends on the Forge engine.

----

-## Gameplay
 The snake can be controlled either by a human or by an AI.

----
+The entire game state is decoupled from rendering, which means the simulation can run without visuals — leaving the door open to plug in machine learning in the future.

 ## AI
 The AI is based on an A* pathfinding approach.
 It’s able to avoid blocking itself most of the time, and “it works”…